MolBIFFM/diana/README.md

 ---

-The specification of community detection the protein-protein interaction network.
+The specification of community detection in the protein-protein interaction network.

 ```json
 [